codepawan-dev/C/README.md

 ## Usage:
 - Run the program.
-- Enter any integer ehen prompted.
+- Enter any integer then prompted.
 - The program will print the multiplication table for the entered number.

 ### Example: